MetaCubeX/Meta-Docs/docs/api/index.en.md

 Request method: `GET`

-- Test a specified proxy and return new delay information; the URL must include `?url=xxx&timeout=5000`, modified as needed.
+- Test a specified proxy and return new delay information
+- the URL must include `?url=xxx&timeout=5000`, modified as needed.

 ## Proxy Sets